-With poll cards hitting door mats for the General Election on Thursday 12 December, one of the most common questions is ‘where do I vote?’
+With poll cards hitting door mats and a number of changes to local polling stations for the May elections, one of the most common questions is ‘where do I vote?’

 Sam Langford, Electoral Services Manager for Hertsmere Borough Council, said: “It is essential residents know where and how to vote, so this online tool is a great resource for people who may have misplaced their poll card or are unsure where they need to go.

 “With changes to a number of polling stations due to coronavirus social distancing measures and government guidelines, it's essential our residents know where their poll station is and how to ensure they can vote safely.
 The polling station finder on our website is quick and easy to use.”

 Hertsmere currently uses around 50 different locations across the borough, including village and church halls, schools and community centres.

 • Borehamwood and Elstree Synagogue, Croxdale Road in Borehamwood replaces St Michaels and All Angels.

 • St Michaels and All Angels Church Hall, Brook Road/Gateshead Road in Borehamwood replaces Cowley Hill School